Generating Schemas with an LLM

 1. Missing pages (most common)

-// ❌ Incomplete — no pages
+;; ❌ Incomplete — no page

-{
+orbital Tasks {

 }

-{
+orbital Tasks {

 }

-Fix prompt: "The schema is missing the pages array for each orbital.
-Please add pages with path and traits[].ref for every orbital."
+Fix prompt: "The schema is missing a page declaration for each orbital.
+Please add page \"/path\" -> TraitName for every orbital."

-2. States as strings instead of objects
+2. States as strings instead of blocks

-"states": ["Pending", "InProgress", "Done"]
+;; states: ["Pending", "InProgress", "Done"]

 3. Missing INIT transition